mattermost/docs/source/install/prepare-mattermost-database.rst

 The PostgreSQL interactive terminal starts.
 To exit the PostgreSQL interactive terminal, type ``\q`` and press :kbd:`Enter` on Windows or Linux, or :kbd:`↵` on Mac.

-When the PostgreSQL database is installed, and the initial setup complete, you can install the Mattermost server.
+When the PostgreSQL database is installed, and the initial setup is complete, you can install the Mattermost server.